How to Adjust Your Unloader by Nozzling Your Pump Correctly

 Adjusting the Pressure and Compensating Unloader

 Let’s examine if repairing the unloader makes sense.
 Experience has shown that rebuilt unloader valves do not have as long an operational lifespan as a new unloader.
 Parts around those included in the rebuild kit wear also, causing the replaced parts to fail sooner.
 While it isn’t possible to determine how many hours a new unloader or a rebuilt unloader will function prior to failure, knowing that the rebuilt unloader will fail sooner is one consideration in making the decision between new and rebuilt.
 The other factor is rebuild kit cost verses new unloader cost.
-If a new unloader costs $35.00, and the rebuild kit for it cost $29.00, rebuilding seems foolhardy.
-But, if an unloader sells for $50.00, and the rebuild kit sells for $14.95, then rebuilding is probably cost effective.
+If a new unloader costs $35, and the rebuild kit for it costs $29, rebuilding seems foolhardy.
+But, if an unloader sells for $50, and the rebuild kit sells for $14.95, then rebuilding is probably cost-effective.
 One other point, unloaders have an unpredictable life span.
 They can develop a problem when brand new, or they can last many thousands of hours without any trouble.
 Most unloaders fail somewhere between these two extremes.
 The age of the unloader should be considered when looking at replacement or rebuilding.
-A two-week old unloader that is leaking where the adjustment bolt is threaded in should probably be rebuilt, while a five-year old unloader should be replaced, and buried with honors.
+A 2-week-old unloader that is leaking where the adjustment bolt is threaded in should probably be rebuilt, while a five-year old unloader should be replaced, and buried with honors.